 I get stereotyped here by all colours and all cultures that are not Latin.
 They will always say the little thing to me, to me it’s uncomfortable.
 Like ‘Senior’ or ‘Hola.’

 At the end everyone is racist.
 That’s something we have to acknowledge that we have been taught by stereotypes and internalized racism.
 Diversity should bring us closer, not separate us.

-credits: William Burroughs, Johanna Householder, Mike Hoolboom, Christine Kirouac, Jorge Lozano, Marshall McLuhan, Tanya Mars, Marie Menken, Clive Robertson, Sam Sniderman, Michael Snow, Reva Stone
+credits: Art Ensemble of Chicago, William Burroughs, Alexandra Gelis, Johanna Householder, Mike Hoolboom, Christine Kirouac, Jorge Lozano, Marshall McLuhan, Tanya Mars, Marie Menken, Clive Robertson, Sam Sniderman, Michael Snow, Reva Stone